jcbym/jcbym.github.io/_pages/about.md

 My research focus is at the intersection of **programming languages** and **human-computer interaction**.
 My current work focuses on improving the usability of program synthesizers.
 I am also interested in applications of PL + HCI to data science and computer science education!

 I am part of the [PLAIT Lab](https://plait-lab.org/) at [UC Berkeley EECS](https://eecs.berkeley.edu/).
-I have also been involved with the [ACE Lab](https://acelab.berkeley.edu/) and [Teaming by Design](https://www.teamingxdesign.com/) at Berkeley, researching assignment extensions in computer science courses and building software for data-driven feedback in team-based design courses, respectively.
+I have also been involved with the [ACE Lab](https://acelab.berkeley.edu/) and [Teaming by Design](https://www.teamingxdesign.com/) at Berkeley, researching assignment extensions in computer science courses and building software for data-driven student feedback in team-based design courses, respectively.

 ## Publications
 <sup>\* = equal contribution</sup>